+4. Link to a Google Sheet

 You can now connect your Google Sheets with Datawrapper directly.
 If you update your data frequently, this might be easier than to copy & paste the data all the time.
 To connect Datawrapper with Google Sheets, you need to make sure that Link Sharing is activated for the document and then paste the Google Sheet URL into Datawrapper:

 Datawrapper updates your data from your Google Sheet every time you open the chart or reload the site.
 You don’t need to worry about the fact that all your published charts have to be updated every time you make changes to your Google Sheet.
 You just need to re-publish your chart again before the new data becomes visible.

 5. Create a data source and connect it to Datawrapper

 Sometimes, you do want a chart to update as soon as the data updates, for example in an election.
 We now offer a way to do so.
 Even in published charts, the data will be kept up-to-date.
 That means that for every chart view, the data will be downloaded freshly from the original URL.
 This can be a bit tricky, technology-wise.
 To make it easier, we take care of the complicated stuff for you.
 We decided to throw in a free data hosting service.
-Meaning, you just upload the CSV to e.g. your website, Github, or even Google Sheets (we explain how you can do it in this Academy article).
-From there we copy the data to our own server in certain intervals (every minute on the first day, then every hour the next 29 days), and your Datawrapper chart will pull the data from there.
+Meaning, you just upload the CSV to e.g. your website, Github, etc. From there we copy the data to our own server in certain intervals (every minute on the first day, then every hour the next 29 days), and your Datawrapper chart will pull the data from there.